JetBrains/kotlin-web-site/docs/topics/native/native-objc-interop.md

 }
 ```

-> The casting to `objcnames.protocols.ForwardDeclaredProtocolProtocol` is only allowed from the corresponding real class.
+> Ypu can only cast to `objcnames.protocols.ForwardDeclaredProtocolProtocol` from the corresponding real class.
 > Otherwise, you'll get an error.
 >
 {style="note"}